What is Linkbaiting and Why do I Care?

 Take a look at this infographic from Copyblogger – simple, clean, and with an inane topic but it generated over 200,000 social shares and was linked to fair number of times too.

 If you want to create link bait that has the potential of going viral then focus on the types of content that do well doing just that.
 Above all else, make sure that your content is high-quality and that you keep it up to date and relevant; build upon what you can find on the web and always strive to make it a best possible resource out there.
-Happy linkbaiting and drop down by the comments section to let me know how it goes!
+Drop down by the comments section to let me know how it goes!